 a DHS HRT was calculated using sponge volume, and not total reactor volume.

+Acronyms: BOD – biological oxygen demand, COD – chemical oxygen demand, HRT – hydraulic retention time

 Ammonium Adsorption – Zeolite

 A zeolite ammonium adsorption (ion-exchange) system is used following the DHS reactors to remove the majority of effluent ammonium, thereby reducing the quantity of NaOCl required to establish a free chlorine residual.
 The ammonium adsorption system consists of an upflow, packed bed zeolite reactor.
 A sodium chloride (NaCl) solution is circulated through the packed bed to regenerate the zeolite once effluent ammonium concentrations exceed five percent of the influent concentration.
 The point at which the effluent ammonium concentration exceeds the designated threshold, five percent, is termed “breakthrough.”
-Design and operational parameters, in Table 2-6, of the ammonium adsorption system are based on the work of Deng et al. (2014).
+Design and operational parameters of the ammonium adsorption system, listed in Table 2-6, are based on the work of Deng et al. (2014).